AlaaKholif/Bookmarker/README.md

 1. Clone the repository to your local machine.
 2. Open the `index.html` file in your preferred web browser.
 3. Enter the site name and URL in the provided form.
-4. Click the "Add Bookmark" button to save the bookmark.
+4. Click the "submit" button to save the bookmark.
 5. View, visit, or delete saved bookmarks using the displayed options.

 ## Notes